Au pair in Japan

 You fulfil all the requirements?
 Perfect, Japan is waiting for you.
 Use the information below to find out more about entry requirements and the specific conditions for an au pair stay in Japan!

 You don't fulfil all the requirements?
 Then unfortunately you cannot be an au pair in Japan.
-Our tip: You might want to think about being an au pair in another great host country.
+But don't give up.
+There are lots of other countries to consider.
+Check now in which countries you can become an au pair.

 <i class="apw-icon-family"></i><span>Requirements for host families</span>